 In all, for a router-based network-attached storage server, the RT-AX89X is quite potent.
 Get it a decent external USB storage device, and you’ll have yourself a viable NAS solution.

 Most Wi-Fi routers are similar, take my word for it!
-Once in a long while, there comes along one that strikes a wow, and the Asus RT-AX89X is that one.
-Get it and you won’t be disappointed.
+Once in a long while, there comes along one that strikes a wow.
+And the Asus RT-AX89X AX6000 Dual-Band Wi-Fi 6 Router is that one.
+Get it, and you won’t be disappointed.